hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/v5-changes.md

 ---
 There is nothing new about this process of identifying violations and adding new invariants as necessary; it is the same process you would use for analyzing any violation.
 This example just shows that some work may be required when verifying old specifications with certora-cli 5.0.

-The benefit is that by checking methods on secondary contracts, the Prover forces us to consider a previously unstated assumptions about the contract and write invariants that could detect important security vulnerabilities.
+The benefit is that by checking methods on secondary contracts, the Prover forces us to consider previously unstated assumptions about the contract and write invariants that could detect important security vulnerabilities.
 For this reason, you are encouraged to identify and prove additional invariants to address counterexamples instead of using the filtering techniques described in the following sections.

 Filtering properties that should not be checked